YAKAGameStudio/Learn/Unity/Readme.md

 ## Step-by-Step
 ### Check your system
 You should be already up to date, but double check that you have a 64 bits Windows 10.
-All requirements are on : (https://docs.unity3d.com/Manual/system-requirements.html)
+All requirements are on: https://docs.unity3d.com/Manual/system-requirements.html

 ### Install Unity Hub
 Unity Hub is a standalone application that streamlines the way you find, download, and manage your Unity Projects and installations.